GitHub-User228/GitHub-User228/README.md

 This project is designed to give a simple example of how to use Apache Airflow for managing ML workflows based on the telecompany churn dataset stored in a PostgreSQL database.
 Specifically, it covers how to build an ETL pipeline by utilising DAGs, plugins, hooks and callbacks (to Telegram).

-This project was made as a part of the course "Machine Learning Engineer" by Yandex.

 ### Libaries & Tools utilised
 1. Docker
 2. Airflow